AS Reggina 1914

-Reggina 1914 S.r.l., commonly referred to as Reggina, is an Italian football club based in Reggio Calabria.
-Founded in 1914, they currently play in Serie B, and play their home matches at the 27,763 seater Stadio Oreste Granillo.
+Associazione Sportiva Reggina 1914, commonly referred to as Reggina, is an Italian football club based in Reggio Calabria.
+They play their home matches at the 27,763-seater Stadio Oreste Granillo and are currently playing in the Serie D.

-They are nicknamed the amaranto (amaranth) after their official dark red colours.
+They are nicknamed the Amaranto (amaranth) after their official dark red colour.
 The club was formerly known as Reggina Calcio before declaring bankruptcy in 2015, as well as A.S.D.
-Reggio Calabria in 2015–16 season and Urbs Reggina 1914 from 2016 to 2019.
+Reggio Calabria in the 2015–16 season, Urbs Reggina 1914 from 2016 to 2019, Reggina 1914 from 2019 to 2023, and LFA Reggio Calabria in the 2023–24 season.

-In its previous guise Reggina played in the Serie A for nine seasons between 1999 and 2009, including a seven-year consecutive spell starting in 2002.
-During these years, the club narrowly avoided relegation in most seasons and never finished in the top half.
-After failing to make a return in the first few years the club fell into financial and sporting difficulties, culminating in falling into the lower tiers of Italian football before returning to the Serie B in 2020.
+In its previous guise, the club played in the Serie A for nine seasons between 1999 and 2009, including a seven-year consecutive run from 2002.
+During these years, the club narrowly avoided relegation in most seasons and never finished in the top half of the table.
+After failing to return in the first few years, the club fell into financial and sporting difficulties, culminating in relegation to the lower tiers of Italian football before returning to Serie B in 2020.

 Names

-The club was founded on 11 January 1914 as Unione Sportiva Reggio Calabria, and changed name many times (Società Calcistica Reggio, Reggio Foot Ball Club, Associazione Sportiva Reggina, Società Sportiva La Dominante), finally assuming the denomination Reggina Calcio in 1986.
+The club was founded on 11 January 1914 as Unione Sportiva Reggio Calabria.
+It changed name many times (Società Calcistica Reggio, Reggio Foot Ball Club, Associazione Sportiva Reggina, Società Sportiva La Dominante), finally assuming the denomination Reggina Calcio in 1986.

-After 2015 bankruptcy, the club had used A.S.D.
-Reggio Calabria as the new name of the new legal person, and then the club changed to the denomination Urbs Reggina 1914 S.r.l. in 2016.
-Since 2019, Reggina 1914 S.r.l..
+After the 2015 bankruptcy, the club had used A.S.D.
+Reggio Calabria as the new name of the new legal person, and then the club changed to the denomination Urbs Reggina 1914 S.r.l. in 2016, and, between 2019 and 2023, Reggina 1914 S.r.l..

+Following the most recent club exclusion in 2023, the club was refounded as LFA Reggio Calabria.

 History

 The club was founded on 11 January 1914.

+In 1986, Pasquale "Lillo" Foti became managing director of the newly re-formed and renamed Reggina Calcio.
+In 1991, he became president.